Understanding Morality

 Visita la pagina della libreria

 We carefully evaluate each title listed for sale.
-If you are unsatisfied with the condition of any book, you may return it for a full refund within 30 days.
+If you are unsatisfied with the condition of any book, you may return it (in the same condition as you received it) for a full refund within 30 days.

 Effetti del recesso

-Ti preghiamo di rispedire i beni o di consegnarli a Mesquite Booksellers, P.O.
-Box 42842, 85733, Tucson, Arizona, U.S.A., senza indebiti ritardi e in ogni caso entro 14 giorni dal giorno in cui hai comunicato il tuo recesso dal presente contratto.
+Dovrai rispedire i beni o consegnarli a Mesquite Booksellers, Tucson, Arizona, U.S.A., senza indebito ritardo e, in ogni caso, entro 14 giorni dal giorno in cui ci hai comunicato la tua volontà di recedere dal presente contratto.
 Il termine è rispettato se rispedisci i beni prima della scadenza del periodo di 14 giorni.
 I costi diretti della restituzione dei beni saranno a tuo carico.
-Sei responsabile solo della diminuzione del valore dei beni risultante da una manipolazione del bene diversa da quella necessaria per stabilire la natura, le caratteristiche e il funzionamento dei beni.
+Sei responsabile solo della diminuzione del valore dei beni risultante da una manipolazione diversa da quella necessaria per stabilire la natura, le caratteristiche e il funzionamento dei beni stessi.

 Eccezioni al diritto di recesso

 All shipments will originate in Tucson, Arizona, USA.
-Orders placed Monday-Friday will be processed and shipped within 24 hours.
-Should you order on a Saturday, Sunday or holiday, we will ship on the next available business day.
+Orders placed Sunday-Friday will be processed and shipped by 5pm the next day.
+Should you order on a Saturday or a holiday, we will ship on the next available business day.

 All books are carefully and robustly packaged.